 A very real fear in times of disaster and crisis is data security.
 Anytime you’re asking for someone’s most private information like income statistics, address and social security numbers, you must be able to ensure that information remains secure.
 If you’re relying on several different systems to create an application process, it’s hard to make sure that the way they’re integrated maintains that security.
 When everything is in one place and encoded with the highest security measures, you can reassure your applicants that their data is safe.

 While we all certainly hope for the best, we also always need to prepare for the worst.
 Emergencies, disasters and unexpected needs will always come up - that much we can count on.
-Since we don’t know when, where, or how long they’ll last, the best we can do is have processes and systems in place that make it easier for us to get help to those that need it most.
+Since we don’t know when, where, or how long they’ll last, the best we can do is set forth clear grant management software requirements that make it easier for us to get help to those that need it most.